nowitis/pattern/README.md

 All contributors must adhere to the [Developer Certificate of Origin](dco.md).

-## Building device apps
+## Building the device app

-You have two options, either our OCI image `ghcr.io/tillitis/tkey-builder` for use with a rootless podman setup, or native tools.
+You have two options, either Tillitis' OCI image `ghcr.io/tillitis/tkey-builder` for use with a rootless podman setup, or native tools.